 Getting to the place where you know you can help people, on your terms, in a way that serves you AND your client, is priceless.

 My top three tips for starting a small business,

 all focus on making sure you have a strong support network around you.
 I spent the first few years head down, bottom up, working in front of a screen and never really asking for help, reaching out to other small businesses or networking with local groups.

-I was sucked into the vortex that online business can be, and in doing so unfortunately cut myself off from having real connections with people, and being supported in real time.
+I was sucked into the vortex that starting an online business can be, and in doing so unfortunately cut myself off from having real connections with people, and being supported in real time.
 Sending hugs and kisses online, asking for advice in forums is one thing… reaching out to a group of human beings, in person, and getting their advice (and hugs if that’s what you need) is a completely different ball game.